astashov/crosshub-chrome-extension/README.md

 ## Setting up the Crosshub Chrome extension:

-After installing [Crosshub Chrome Extension](https://chrome.google.com/webstore/detail/crosshub-chrome-extensio/jmdjoliiaibifkklhipgmnciiealomhd), you'll see a little "XD" icon in Chrome's URL bar on Github pages.
+After installing [Crosshub Chrome Extension](https://chrome.google.com/webstore/detail/crosshub-chrome-extension/ocdjcfgmfcjnhncepgdlgnkbkgjkdakl), you'll see a little "XHub" icon in Chrome's URL bar on Github pages.
 If you click to it, you'll see a little popup, where you can turn Crosshub on for the current project, and also specify the URL where it should get the analysis data from.
 You only should provide a base for this URL, the extension will later append git sha and 'crosshub.json' to it.
 I.e. if you specify URL in this field like: